reverentgeek/node-weight-tracker/docs/blog-post.md

 </script>
 ```

 The `add.ejs` view displays a form with input fields for a date and a measurement, and a button to record the measurement.
 When a user clicks the **Submit** button, the `addWeight()` method is called.
 The `addWeight()` method uses the browser's `fetch` API to post the form data as JSON to the application's `/api/measurements` API route.
 If successful, a message is briefly displayed to let the user know the measurement was recorded.
-If an error occurs, an error message is displayed and the user can try to correct any issue and try submitting the form again.
+If an error occurs, an error message is displayed and the user can correct any issue and try submitting the form again.

 In the `src/templates` folder, create a new file named `list.ejs`, and add the following markup and client-side code.